-- 1.1 Pursuant to section 22 of the Biosecurity Act 1993, this document is the import health standard for the importation into New Zealand of zebra semen from Australia. - 1.2 Obtaining biosecurity clearance for each consignment of zebra semen imported into New Zealand from Australia is dependent upon the consignment meeting the requirements of this import health standard.
+1.1 Pursuant to section 22 of the Biosecurity Act 1993, this document is the import health standard for the importation into New Zealand of zebra semen from the United States of America.

-1.3 This import health standard may be reviewed, amended or revoked if there are changes in New Zealand's import policy or the animal health status of the originating country, or for any other lawful reason, at the discretion of the Director Animal Biosecurity.
+- 1.2 Obtaining biosecurity clearance for each consignment of zebra semen imported into New Zealand from the United States of America is dependent upon the consignment meeting the requirements of this import health standard. - 1.3 This import health standard may be reviewed, amended or revoked if there are changes in New Zealand's import policy or the animal health status of the originating country, or for any other lawful reason, at the discretion of the Director Animal Biosecurity.